Field-Robotics-Lab/dave/usbl_gazebo/README.md

 USBL is used to assist underwater navigation and positioning.
 It consists of one transceiver and one or multiple transponders (or beacons).
 Usually, the transceiver will be attached to either a stationary object or mobile central node, whereas the transponder(s) is attached to objects that are being tracked.
 For more information, see [this] video (best explanation I have seen so far).

+### Build the plugin
+To build the USBL plugin, first build only the usbl_gazebo package `catkin_make --only-pkg-with-deps usbl_gazebo`

+Once the build is successful, execute following command to build the rest of the package `catkin_make -DCATKIN_WHITELIST_PACKAGES=""`

 ### Creating world with at least two models
 Because the USBL plugin is model plugin, it can be attached to any model.
 For example, we can create a empty world with a box model and a sphere model:
 ```